enzo-project/enzo-dev/doc/manual/source/index.rst

 enzo-users@googlegroups.com

-The archives for the old Enzo users mailing list can be found here.
+The archives for the old Enzo users mailing list can be found linked below.
-A search of the list archives should be performed before emailing the list to prevent asking a question that has already been answered (using `an advanced web search <http://www.google.com/advanced_search>`_, for example).
+A search of the list archives should be performed before emailing the list to prevent asking a question that has already been answered (using, for example, `an advanced web search <http://www.google.com/advanced_search>`_ limited to that page).

 https://mailman.ucsd.edu/pipermail/enzo-users-l/